 Here are some tips to help reduce dental fear and anxiety:

 Talk to the dentist – The dentist is not a mind reader.
 Though it can be hard to talk about irrational fears with a stranger, Dr. Luban can take extra precautions during visits if fears and anxiety are communicated.

 Bring a portable music player – Music acts as a relaxant and also drowns out any fear-producing noises.
 Listening to calming music throughout the appointment will help to reduce anxiety.

 Agree on a signal – Many people are afraid that the dentist will not know they are in significant pain during the appointment, and will carry on the procedure regardless.
-The best way to solve this problem is to agree on a “stop” hand signal with Dr. Luban.
-Both parties can easily understand signals like raising the hand or tapping on the chair.
+The best way to solve this problem is to agree on a “stop” hand signal with Dr. Bunker Both parties can easily understand signals like raising the hand or tapping on the chair.